-The English faculty -- accomplished teachers and scholars -- have a variety of research interests, including 20th-century British literature, literature of the South, Native American literature, Medieval drama, African-American literature, Restoration and 18th-century British literature, critical theory, women's literature, creative writing, and 19th and 20th-century American literature.
+The English faculty members, who are accomplished teachers and scholars, have a variety of research interests, including 20th-century British literature, literature of the South, Native American literature, Medieval drama, African-American literature, Restoration and 18th-century British literature, critical theory, women's literature, creative writing and 19th and 20th-century American literature.

 Her first book, Reasons for Winter, won the A.M.
 Klein Award for Poetry in Quebec, and her second, Wet Apples, White Blood, won the Adirondack Literary Award for Poetry.
 She has received grants from the Canada Council for the Arts and the Constance Saltonstall Foundation for the Arts and an Artist's Fellowship from the New York Foundation for the Arts.
 Guttman's teaching and research interests include poetry and poetics, food writing, contemplative pedagogy and environmental and feminist literary study.
 Her current project is a novella-in-verse titled The Banquet of Donny and Ari.

 Tina May Hall earned an M.F.A. in fiction from Bowling Green State University and a Ph.D. from the University of Missouri.
 Her novella, All the Day's Sad Stories, was published by Caketrain Press in the spring of 2009.

 Hall was named the 2010 winner of the Drue Heinz Literature Prize, one of the nation’ s most prestigious awards for a book of short stories.
 Hall’s book, The Physics of Imaginary Objects, was published by the University of Pittsburgh Press in 2010.
 Hall's fiction has appeared in The Collagist, Quarterly West, Black Warrior Review, descant, Water-Stone Review, and other literary journals.